peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 * `static String DecodeToString(ICharacterEncoding enc,
  InputStream input)`<br>
- Decodes data read from a data stream into a text string in the given character encoding.
+ Decodes data read from a data stream into a text string in the specified character encoding.

 * `static byte[] EncodeToBytes(ICharacterInput input,